-Numerous rivers and streams pass under the Turnpike through box culverts and culvert pipes.
-All box culverts and pipes 60" in diameter or greater are inspected annually (a total of 34 culverts and 68 individual culvert ends).
-In addition to inspecting the culvert ends, HNTB inspects the inside of culverts by walking through them when conditions allow.
+HNTB inspects the inside of all larger culverts by walking through them when conditions allow.
 Culverts that cannot be accessed safely are inspected visually from each end.
 In cases where a reasonable visual inspection cannot be completed from each culvert end, the structure is flagged for periodic special inspections using robotic cameras.
-The last special inspection was completed in 2018 and included 18 culverts.
-The results of the 2022 annual inspection, and the 2018 special inspection, determined these culverts are in generally satisfactory condition.
-In some locations culvert ends are deteriorating and separating from adjacent sections.
+The last special inspection was completed in 2018 and included 18 culverts 60" or greater in diameter